acgeospatial/awesome-earthobservation-code/README.md

   * [R-Spatial](https://rspatial.org/raster/rs/1-introduction.html) - This book provides a short introduction to satellite data analysis with R.
     * [Remote Sensing analysis with R](https://rspatial.org/raster/rs/index.html) - Builds on above R-Spatial
   * [GDAL Cubes](https://cran.r-project.org/web/packages/gdalcubes/index.html) - Earth Observation Data Cubes from Satellite Image Collections
+  * [Image Classification with RandomForests in R](http://amsantac.co/blog/en/2015/11/28/classification-r.html) - The goal of this post is to demonstrate the ability of R to classify multispectral imagery using RandomForests algorithms.
 ## Languages other than Python
   * [Georust](https://github.com/georust) - A collection of geospatial tools and libraries written in Rust
   * [ArchGDAL - Julia](https://github.com/yeesian/ArchGDAL.jl) - A high level API for GDAL - Geospatial Data Abstract